RafaelAllves/socketConcurrentTCP/README.md

 ```
 This will connect to the server running on the local machine on port 3490.

-After successful connection, you can interact with the server as needed.
+After successful connection, you can interact with the server as intended.